johannschwabe/ASEv3/README.md

 You need to have the current version of Docker and MySQL installed on your machine.

-The full istuctions can be found on the [setup page](https://github.com/johannschwabe/ASEv3/wiki/Setup) pin our wiki.
+The full istuctions can be found on the [setup page](https://github.com/johannschwabe/ASEv3/wiki/Setup) in our wiki.

 ## Wiki